Netflix users point out Night Agent issue after ‘unfair’ cancellation

-Netflix users blame The Night Agent for ‘unfair’ cancellation of their favourite show
+Netflix users blame The Night Agent for ‘unfair’ cancellation of their favourite series

 ’I kept on confusing them,’ one viewer complained